vaawebdev/url-shortener/README.md

 ## Features

-- Generate unique short links for any URL
+- Unique short links generation for any URL
 - Error handling for cases when URL is invalid or URL generation has failed
 - Simple responsive design